Lea-Klas/RossmannSalesPrediction/README.md

 # Rossmann Store Sales Prediction

 ## Introduction
 This project focuses on developing a unified model to predict weekly store sales using historical sales data from 2013 to 2015.
 Additionally, I performed a comprehensive exploratory data analysis (EDA) to identify key factors influencing sales performance.
 This analysis provides strategic insights and recommendations for optimizing future sales.
 Finally, I generated an overall performance report and individual performance reports for each store.
-Subsequently, I have created an interactive Tableau Dashboard to visualize the indidivual performance reports.
+Additionally, I have created an interactive Tableau Dashboard to visualize the individual performance reports.

 ## Files
 - `rossmann.ipynb`: The main Jupyter Notebook containing the code.